Carson Beck throws 4 TD passes to help No. 3 Miami hold off No. 18 Florida State, 28-22

 Florida State’s Tommy Castellanos threw two interceptions, both leading to drives where Miami scored touchdowns.
 The Seminoles (3-2, 0-2) also fumbled, although the turnover didn’t lead to any points.

+“This whole year we’ve played really good, complementary football,” Beck said.
+“Whenever we’ve needed the defense, the defense has stepped up.
+Whenever they’ve capitalized on a turnover, we’ve been able to turn around and go punch it in the end zone or go get three (points).
+Continuing to do that is really, really good.
+It shows signs of a really good team.”

 Miami led 28-3 going into the fourth quarter.
 Castellanos then connected with Lawayne McCoy and Randy Pittman on a pair of touchdown passes.
-The Seminoles added a 35-yard field-goal attempt to cut it to 28-22 with 20 seconds to go.
+The Seminoles added a 35-yard field goal to cut it to 28-22 with 20 seconds to go.

 Florida State attempted an onside kick after each score but was unable to recover.